Beijing Institute of Graphic Communication Builds New Bridge for Cultural Exchange Through Digital Technologies

 [Photo via BIGC]

-The "Tracing Beijing: Experiencing the Central Axis" mini program is a significant outcome from BIGC's 2025 National Condition Education Project of the Beijing Municipal Education Commission.
-It attracted 77 international students from 28 countries, representing 12 Beijing universities including BIGC and Peking University, who participated in the project's research and discussion activities.
+The "Tracing Beijing: Experiencing the Central Axis" mini program is a significant outcome from BIGC's 2025 National Conditions Education Project under the Beijing Municipal Education Commission.
+A total of 77 international students from 28 countries, representing 12 universities in Beijing including BIGC and Peking University, participated in the project's research and discussion activities.
 It is learned that the mini-program turns intangible cultural heritage into a tangible, interactive, and shareable digital experience.
-It aims to promote the Beijing Central Axis as a global cultural symbol through the publicity by international students.
+It aims to establish the Beijing Central Axis as a global cultural symbol through publicity by international students.

-During the event, the university's key figures and guests granted the students the completion certificates for the "Study Beijing" national condition education and practice course, appointed several "Study at BIGC" brand ambassadors, and offered the "2025 'Study at BIGC' Outstanding Promotion Officer" certificate to the representative of international students.
+During the event, the university's key figures and guests issued completion certificates for the "Study Beijing" national conditions education course, appointed the "Study at BIGC" brand ambassador, and offered 2025 “Study at BIGC” Outstanding Promotion Officer certificates to representatives of international students.

 Hussain Muhammad Talha, a Pakistani alumnus, being interviewed by CRI Online

-As a "Study at BIGC" brand ambassador, Hussain Muhammad Talha, a Pakistani alumnus from the class of 2016, shared the story of his academic journey and deep connection with BIGC.
-He said that BIGC was not only the starting point of his career but also a place where he could enhance his skills and shape his character.
-He pledged to actively participate in and organize cultural exchanges, promote the "Study at BIGC" brand, and strive to build stronger bridges between Chinese and international students.
+As the "Study at BIGC" brand ambassador, Hussain Muhammad Talha, a Pakistani alumnus from the class of 2016, shared the story of his academic journey and deep connection with BIGC.
+He said that BIGC was not only the starting point of his career but also a place that played a vital role in shaping who he is today.
+He pledged to actively participate in and organize cultural exchanges and promote the "Study at BIGC" brand, helping strengthen ties between Chinese and international students.

 Ahamed MD Sabbir, a Bangladeshi alumnus, being interviewed by CRI Online

-Ahamed MD Sabbir, an alumnus from Bangladesh, elaborated on his progress from an undergraduate student at BIGC to a Ph.D. at Peking University.
+Ahamed MD Sabbir, an alumnus from Bangladesh, elaborated on his progress from undergraduate studies at BIGC to pursuing a Ph.D. at Peking University.
 He recounted how he used the power of social media to eliminate prejudices and build a bridge of understanding between China and Bangladesh.
-He stated that BIGC had been a vital pillar in his personal growth and vowed to further enhance the visibility of "Study at BIGC" brand with premium content.
+He described BIGC as a vital pillar in his growth and vowed to further enhance the visibility of the "Study at BIGC" brand with premium content.

 Nancy Herrera Tapia, a Mexican student